Menu

 The book covers lots of information about having a thyroid disorder, how to recognise associated problems, and how to take an active part in your own treatment.

-I’ll reference back to this book and what I’ve learnt from it throughout my blog posts.
+I may reference back to this book and what I’ve learned from it throughout my blog posts.

-There’s an introduction to Dr Barry Durrant-Peatfield, which explains how he fell out of favour with the NHS (essentially, he often NDT medication and acknowledged that hypothyroidism is a lot more common than most other doctors believe it to be).
-He’s very popular with thyroid patients and other thyroid advocates, and I’ve had many people reach out to me before to share their own experience with seeing him as a doctor.
-He is very much loved in the thyroid community.
+There’s an introduction to Dr Barry Durrant-Peatfield, which explains how he fell out of favour with the NHS (essentially, he often prescribed NDT medication and acknowledged that hypothyroidism is a lot more common than most other doctors believe it to be).

 I liked his introduction which included history about hypothyroidism, how it was ‘discovered’ and how it was treated early on.
 I’ve always been a bit of a history nerd, so I love these kinds of passages.

-At the back of the book, he includes a list of signs and symptoms for thyroid problems, which isn’t exhaustive but will be handy for some newbies to the condition.
+At the back of the book, he includes a list of signs and symptoms for thyroid problems, which isn’t exhaustive but will be handy for those new to the condition.
 Some he goes into in more detail, and I think this would be informative to patients who don’t realise just how many symptoms are related to thyroid disorders.

 He also covers hyperthyroidism in this book, which is an interesting read.
 Even as someone with hypothyroidism, it helps to have some knowledge about hyperthyroidism, if for any reason, you were over medicated for example or your type of thyroid condition changes.
 I just love learning about all things thyroid-related, myself.

 He also covers the options for thyroid treatment, and it’s clear to see he supports natural, non-synthetic treatments.
 He wastes no time explaining why he feels NDT is the medication of choice.
 He dispels a few of the myths doctors are known to use when they scare patients about using NDT.
 It’s also evident that he’s particularly interested in the metabolism, which thyroid patients can have difficulty managing, and his input is rather insightful.
-There’s a passage on losing weight and the relationship with carbs that is super-interesting.
+There’s a passage on losing weight and the relationship with carbs that is super interesting.

 I particularly liked his diagram of the adrenal cortex, which has stayed as a mental image with me since.
 A lot of the information in the book, you don’t necessarily need to know, but it is beneficial.
 Everything is connected, so it helps to know how and why.

 What is evident, is his preference to try to naturally help people recover from thyroid and/or adrenal problems first, before going down the route of lifelong medication.
-I find this refreshing.

 The chapter on depression I feel is very important and another that non-thyroid patients should read.
 So many thyroid patients struggle with mental health, but so do people who go undiagnosed with thyroid problems.
 There is a connection with mental health and the thyroid hormone T3, which is something I have already covered, and Durrant-Peatfield covers it in more scientific detail, as well as other causes for depression.
 It is incredibly interesting reading.

-You can get a copy of this book from Amazon on the link below.
+You can get a copy of this book from Amazon here.

 Have you read this book?
 What did you think?